Click here for The Art of Risk (Part 1)

 This self-text will help you decide if it is worth taking that risk.

-The Risk-Assesment Test
+The Risk-Assessment Test

 First, think about a specific risk you have been deliberating on taking, or on the fence about, but have not yet made a decision.
 Answer the following questions.
 At the end of the test, I will tell you whether or not the risk is worth taking.

 Whether you do or do not eventually take this risk, however, I assume no responsibility in what happens to you!
 These results are merely for guidance, and I am in no way suggesting that you must do anything as a result of your taking this test!
-Take this risk-assesment test at your own risk.
+Take this risk-assessment test at your own risk.

 Whew!
 That makes me feel better.